Post mockup maker

 Pick your platform

-Select Facebook from 35+ supported apps and choose chat, post, or story mode.
+Select Facebook from 42+ supported apps and choose post mode.

 Step 2